 Regional Leader in Orthopedic Care

-At Cayuga Medical Center we are proud to offer state of the art surgical techniques to correct a variety of orthopaedic conditions.
-All our surgeons are board certified in orthopaedic surgery and several have completed additional fellowship training in subspecialties.
+At Cayuga Medical Center we are proud to offer state-of-the-art surgical techniques to correct a variety of orthopedic conditions.
+All our surgeons are board-certified in orthopedic surgery and several have completed additional fellowship training in subspecialties.
 Our mission is to give our patients the opportunity to make the best recovery possible, right here, close to home.

 When you make an appointment to visit the clinic at Cayuga Medical Center, we’ll connect you with the doctor who specializes in the area you need.
 You’ll receive a thorough evaluation by our specialists, who will evaluate and explain your injury, help your pain, and offer treatment options.